3 ways to shine in front of your boss

 Read more from Peak Performers

-Peak Performers by Tiffany Uman How to decide when to leave your job November 18, 2024 Thank you for joining my Peak Performers newsletter!
+Peak Performers by Tiffany Uman How to communicate updates to your boss December 9, 2024 Thank you for joining my Peak Performers newsletter!
 Every Monday, we cover a crucial topic along with actionable tips to accelerate your career.
 Let's dive in!
-Here are a few things that you may have missed last week: My latest Peak Performers newsletter: 3 ways to shine in front of your boss.
-Check out my latest Career Accelerator Q&A where we covered topics including how to answer key interview...
+Here's what you may have missed last week: My latest Peak Performers newsletter: How to ask for recommendations.
+As the year comes to a close, my team and I are excited to invite you to a free 1:1 year-end progress check-in call.
+We'll explore...

-Peak Performers by Tiffany Uman The Inner Circle: November 15, 2024 November 15, 2024 Welcome to The Inner Circle email, delivered every Friday, highlighting inspiring content, member-only career wins and the latest projects I'm working on.
+Peak Performers by Tiffany Uman The Inner Circle: December 6, 2024 December 6, 2024 Welcome to The Inner Circle email, delivered every Friday, highlighting inspiring content, member-only career wins and the latest projects I'm working on.
 As always, a big thank you for all of your support.
 Have anything to add?
 Reply to this email and share your ideas.
-I love building this alongside my community 🙌 Do you ever feel like there's something holding you back from reaching the next level in your...
+I love building this alongside my community 🙌 🎉 Here's what you may have missed this week: As the year comes to a close, my team and I are...